Class Blog for Reception

 Things to bring to school

-Full school uniform, a waterproof coat, book bag with reading record and book, and a water bottle.
+Full school uniform, a waterproof coat, pair of wellington boots, book bag with reading record and book, and a water bottle.
 In the summer months, please bring a hat and sun-cream.
 We also kindly ask you to leave a spare pair of clothes on their pegs just in case they are need to change or have an accident.
 Please ensure that every item is clearly named – including water bottles and packed lunch boxes.

-Reading books - changed on a Monday and Thursday / library books on a Thursday
+Reading books - changed on a Monday and Thursday / library books on a Monday

 Snacks